The Doctronic hack: a wake-up call for pharmacy’s full practice future

 We need to move the needle on this, state by state.
 If you’re lucky enough to practice in a state that already has some form of full practice authority—like Idaho, Colorado, Montana, Indiana, Iowa and others trialing or implementing some form of standard of care for pharmacists—your voice is more important than ever.
 Reach out to your state’s Board of Pharmacy not just to ask for progress, but to provide them with any on-the-ground success stories they need to defend and expand these rules.

-For everyone else, it’s time to remind our regulators that we are the safe, human solution to the access crisis that AI simply cannot solve.
+For everyone else, it’s time to remind our regulators that we are the safe, human solution to the access crisis that AI alone simply cannot solve.
 Ask them where they stand on Full Practice Authority and use the Utah hack as the reason why.

 To make it easy, I’ve provided a template below. ☺️